chuahou/followmon/README.md

 , filename = "<Path to a file to store state between invocations>" , telegramBotToken = "<Telegram bot token>"
-, telegramChatID = "<Telegram chat ID to send messages to>" }
+, telegramChatID = "<Telegram chat ID to send messages to>" , healthcheckUrl = Some "<healthchecks.io URL>" -- or None Text }
 ```